-The Company currently holds two interest rate swap contracts.
+The Company currently holds one active interest rate swap contract.
+Another previously held interest rate swap, effective on February 28, 2017, terminated on February 28, 2022.
 The purpose of entering into the contracts was to reduce the variability of cash flows from interest payments related to a portion of Quad's variable-rate debt.
 The interest rate swaps were previously designated as cash flow hedges as they effectively converted the notional value of the Company's variable rate debt based on one-month LIBOR to a fixed rate, including a spread on underlying debt, and a monthly reset in the variable interest rate.
 However, the Company amended its Senior Secured Credit Facility during the second quarter of 2020, which added a 0.75% LIBOR floor to the Company's variable rate debt, changing the critical terms of the hedged instrument.
 Due to this change in critical terms, the Company has elected to de-designate the swaps as cash flow hedges, resulting in future changes in fair value being recognized in interest expense.
-The balance of the accumulated other comprehensive loss attributable to the interest rate swaps as of June 30, 2020, will be amortized to interest expense on a straight-line basis over the remaining lives of the swap contracts.
-The Company expects to reclassify \$3.4 million of this balance to interest expense over the next twelve months.
+The balance of the accumulated other comprehensive loss attributable to the interest rate swaps as of June 30, 2020 was then amortized to interest expense on a straight-line basis over the remaining lives of the swap contracts.
+The Company expects to reclassify \$2.7 million of this balance to interest expense over the next twelve months.